The Warlock of Firetop Mountain (video game): Development

 Puffin contracted Crystal Computing, who had developed the fantasy game Halls of the Things, to create the game.
-Game designer simon Brattel stated "We ended up doing it quite by accident — we simply bumped into Steve Jackson, one of the authors of the book, in Currys one day — we got talking, he came back and looked at Halls and liked it."
+According to game designer Simon Brattel, they ended up doing it by accident: they met Steve Jackson, one of the authors of the book, and after their discussion, he became supportive of the project.

 According to hidden text within the game's code the developers only had three weeks to complete the project.
 The Peter Andrew Jones artwork for the original title was used for the video game cover.

 Puffin Books briefly continued the trend of adapting the Fighting Fantasy titles into video games, with early titles The Citadel of Chaos and The Forest of Doom being released for the ZX Spectrum and Commodore 64 respectively.

 Reception

 ZX Computing described the game as simply a "variation" of Halls of the Things, but praised the inclusion of the book as it encouraged children to read.
 Micro Adventurer also commented on the similarities, stating that "it is so similar that it would be pointless buying both games".